-The cost of repairs will depend on the size and severity of the problem.
+The cost of repairs will depend on the scope and severity of the problem.
 Let’s go over some of the most common air conditioning repair services and the median estimated costs1 to repair them.

-1. Air Filter
+1. Cleaning or Replacing the Air Filter

 Disposable filters are most common.
 Depending on the type you use, it can be a few dollars for a flat filter or around $20 for a pleated filter.
-If you have a washable filter, the only cost is the water and time it takes to clean it.
+If you have a reusable filter, the only cost is the water and time it takes to clean it.

-3. Refrigerant Leak
+3. Coolant Leak

 If your air conditioner needs R-22, has a leak or is getting older, your technician may point you toward our air conditioning installation in Rio Grande Valley.
 We also serve nearby communities.

-4. Electrical Issues
+4. Bad Electrical Connections

-5. Evaporator and Condenser Coils
+5. The Condenser and Evaporator Coils

-6. Drainage Issues
+6. Issues with the Drainage

 - Drain pan, which collects, and drains condensed water.
 Replacement: $250–$575